This lesson is designed to connect to the following NGSS and Common Core Standards:

 Developing and Using Models (SP2):

-I begin every class by asking the students, "What are you going to learn today?"
-Students respond by referring to the Essential Question, "How can we interpret data about how human activities affect Earth’s systems in order to develop technologies to monitor and minimize the effects?".
-This EQ is included on their Unit Plan and on the front board.
+I begin with introducing the Essential Question for the unit and breaking down the vocabulary in the question.
+I ask the students to turn to their Literacy Unit Plan and read the Essential Question, "How can we interpret data about how human activities affect Earth’s systems in order to develop technologies to monitor and minimize the effects?".

-As the previous lessons helped develop their understanding of the skills in the Unit Plan, I ask students to reevaluate their self assessments from the previous day.
-Students rank themselves on each of the skills included in the Unit Plan.
+Then, I have students rank themselves on each of the skills included in the unit plan.
 Students rank themselves on a scale of 1 to 4 (4 being mastery).
 Students will continue to update these scores over the course of the unit.
 I emphasize to them that it is ok not to be at a "4".
 Learning is about growth!
 We will use this starting point to track the growth in their learning.

 Notice in the student work below, that the student updates his scores over the course of the unit as he grows in his level of mastery.